naman16/naman-sogani.github.io/docs/index.md

-# Implementing CNAPP: Key Considerations for Success
+# Implementing CNAPP: Tool Selection and Day 1 Focus Areas

 As someone who has done multiple Cloud-Native Application Protection Platform (CNAPP)  implementations, I've summarized my key considerations to help people who are in the evaluation / early stages of CNAPP adoption.
 Below is the high-level structure of how this document is organized: